Ulmus davidiana var. japonica 'Jeffree': Description

-Little descriptive information is available, beyond its comparison with the 'Discovery' clone in the latter's patent application, in which it is noted that 'Freedom' has an open crown with codominant lateral branching, and leaves tinged reddish-purple in autumn.
+Little descriptive information is available, beyond its comparison with the 'Discovery' clone in the latter's patent application, in which it is noted that has an open crown with codominant lateral branching, and leaves tinged reddish-purple in autumn.
 The species does not sucker from roots.

 Pests and diseases

 The tree has a similar resistance to Dutch elm disease and elm leaf beetle Xanthogaleruca luteola as 'Discovery'.

 Cultivation

-'Freedom' is not known to be in cultivation beyond Canada.
+is not known to be in cultivation beyond Canada.